 Pieter Lawman has directed theatre and radio in London and around the UK.
 He is the Resident Education Practitioner at Shakespeare’s Globe and directing performance for the Globe stage with Rutgers University students.

-Richard Neale has directed productions for Guildford Shakespeare Company with whom he recently directed 'Robin Hood' (14-30 June 2018).
-Richard is a Teaching Fellow in Theatre Practice at the Guildford School of Acting.
-He is also an Associate Director for Actors from the London Stage.
+Richard Neale has directed and assisted on productions for Guildford Shakespeare Company with whom he recently directed 'Robin Hood' (14-30 June 2018), Richard is a core tutor for Open Door and has taught and directed at several drama schools including GSA, Drama Centre and Arts Ed.
+He is an associate board member of Actors from the London Stage.

 Travis Preston directs theatre and opera throughout the world.
 Travis is the Artistic Director of the Center for New Performance at the California Institute of the Arts (CalArts).